 As such, they have a much more temperate climate.
 I’d also go so far as to say that Okinawa’s beautiful beaches kinda blow Japan’s rather weak offerings out of the water.
 Much as Indians travel to Mauritius for their ultimate Hawaii-style holiday, that’s why many Japanese visit Okinawa.

 EXCEPT, Okinawa is not Japan – not really.
-Long before it’s annexation and subsequent pilfering by American military bases, Okinawa was it’s own vibrant land with its own people, language, culture, and music (not dissimilar to many Polynesian peoples).
+Long before its annexation and subsequent pilfering by American military bases, Okinawa was its own vibrant land with its own people, language, culture, and music (not dissimilar to many Polynesian peoples).

 Travelling to Okinawa is both a chance to see a different side of Japan and to peek at the ugliness beneath the Geisha’s mask of perfection (on that note, ask about the Ainu people when you reach Hokkaido).

-Artefacts of history aside, there are plenty of fun things to do in Okinawa and its surrounding islands.
+Artifacts of history aside, there are plenty of fun things to do in Okinawa and its surrounding islands.
 Most of them involve beaches, sure, but backpackers love beaches!
 Beautiful, blissful, sunny beaches.
 Diving, surfing, and lounging about getting tanned all day – what’s not to love!

 Backpacking Ishigakijima

 Ishigakijima is about 400km south of the main island of Okinawa.
-The colour of the ocean and the fragrance of the flowers is mesmerising.
+The colour of the ocean and the fragrance of the flowers are mesmerising.
 It has the clearest blue waters and if you go snorkelling you will be surrounded by coral and tropical fish.

-This is a pretty sweet spot for a romantic getaway, what with the peaceful waters, starry skies, and some of the best beaches in Japan that you’ll find.
+This is a pretty sweet spot for a romantic getaway, with the peaceful waters, starry skies, and some of the best beaches in Japan that you’ll find.

 Want to get into some scuba diving in Ishigakijima?
 The real magic of the island lies beneath the surface of the ocean.
-You can go for dives and earn your scuba certificate in just a couple days, which enables you to go diving anywhere in the world after leaving Ishigakijima.
+You can go for dives and earn your scuba certificate in just a couple of days, which enables you to go diving anywhere in the world after leaving Ishigakijima.

 Ishigakijima has the most beautiful night sky in Japan!
 You could also go explore the Hirakubosaki lighthouse.
 This is the island to go to if you want to immerse yourself in the nature of Okinawa’s outlying islands.